 Skilled in teamwork, self-reflection & self-regulation, hard work, creativity, leadership and oracy, students are being educated to value themselves, be ambitious and versatile to rise to the challenges of the future and make it their own.
 As The Hazeley Academy prepares all students for life in the Twenty-First Century, Mathematics enhances this, nurturing students to be successful, numeric minded people who can be productive members of society and have a wider world understanding of how Maths is needed beyond school.

-With its requirement for students to face the unexpected and to apply their knowledge to unfamiliar contexts, throughout their Maths education, students are taught the building blocks, they will need to be successful.
-The focus evolves from having the skills to simply answer questions, to justifying and showing a deeper understanding, to application in different contexts.
+With its requirement for students to face the unexpected and to apply their knowledge to unfamiliar contexts, throughout their Maths education at The Hazeley Academy, students are taught the building blocks, they will need to be successful.
+The focus evolves from knowing the facts, to knowing how to answer questions within this concept, to knowing when to apply specific strategies.
 Relevance to real life, is essential to enthusing students to understand the importance of studying Maths for their future.
-A GCSE qualification is the not the end point, but essential for a successful life, and the beginning of lifelong learning.
+A GCSE qualification is the not the end point, but essential for a successful life.

-Maths lessons at The Hazeley Academy develop the essentials of numeracy, strengthening skills and attitudes needed to apply number and data to make good decisions at work and home.
+The core content of Maths lessons at The Hazeley Academy develop familiarity with the key facts and methods, including developing the attitude needed to make good decisions.
 Employers are known to value mathematical skills even for non-numeric jobs.
-An individual's application to problem solving, resilience and creativity are all key work-based skills.
-Good grades in any subject, especially Maths, suggest someone is likely to be an active citizen and lifelong learner.
+An individual's application to problem solving, resilience and creativity can be considered as character-based skills.

 Diversity & equality is valued highly in the Maths classroom and each student is treated as a unique individual.
 Staff make sure that students feel they belong in the classroom.
 Students are open-minded and accept differences within the classroom, are patient and respectful of their peers.

-We follow the White Rose Maths framework as a basis for our Scheme of Learning.
-It meets both Ofsted and National Curriculum requirements (https://whiterosemaths.com/latest-news/wrm-curriculum-and-the-new-ofsted-framework ).
-This ensures complete coverage.
-It is written in such a way that it allows access for all, and means all students are challenged, building their resilience.
+We follow the White Rose Education Maths framework as a basis for our Scheme of Learning.
+It meets both Ofsted and National Curriculum requirements.